chromaui/chromatic-docs/test.md

 Once visual tests are enabled, you can establish baselines by [running a Chromatic build](setup#run-chromatic) in a new project or on a branch without an ancestor.
 This captures a snapshot of each story in a cloud browser and sets it as the baseline.
 Subsequent builds will generate new snapshots that are compared against existing baselines to detect UI changes.

-## Changes between baselines
+## View changes between baselines

 Each build Chromatic compares new snapshots to existing baselines from previous builds.
-The list of changess are shown on the build page in the web app.
+The list of changes are shown on the build page in the web app.
 The build will be marked "unreviewed" and the changes will be listed in the "Tests" table.

 ![Build with unreviewed tests](img/build-test-unreviewed.png)